My last journey aboard the Berlin–Paris Nightjet: why this service disappeared

 How to Book your Night Train with the Nightjet?

-As surprising as it may seem, SNCF does not sell tickets for this train, despite being a partner!
-The reasons given are supposedly a technical issue with SNCF.connect that prevents it from selling tickets for foreign trains.
+As surprising as it may seem, SNCF was not marketing this train, even though it was a partner!
+The reasons given were a technical issue with SNCF Connect that prevented it from marketing foreign trains.

-The only way, therefore, is to visit nightjet.com.
+The only way was therefore to go to nightjet.com.
 It is comprehensive and easy to use.

-Why might the Paris — Berlin Night Train be Discontinued?
+Why was the Nightjet Paris — Berlin discontinued?

 It was through a brief press release that ÖBB announced the bad news: the Paris-Berlin and Paris-Vienna Nightjet services might no longer operate after December 14, 2025.